-Everything you need to know about Clock Type Springs
+Everything you need to know about Clock Springs

 Our company ensures our people have intensive skills training in all aspects of manufacturing and testing for the products we provide.
 By doing this not only can we move forward with confidence but so too can our customers.

-Clock Springs are frequently needed in place of traditional torsion springs, designed to provide torsion as they revolve in round motions.
-As a kind of torsion spring, clock springs are prepared from flat wires instead of round wires.
-Pushing its force onto another object via the outer edge of the spring, as a clock spring revolves around an object's axis, the key difference between the torsion and the clock springs are in the way the force is presented.
-Torque capacity is reduced in clock springs, one of the most common uses for clock springs is to make up stainless steel components in watches.
-Clock springs have found many other applications, particularly in re-winding and counterbalancing systems.
+Designed to provide torsion, Clock Springs are at times needed in place of traditional torsion springs as they rotate in round motions.
+Clock springs, as a kind of torsion spring, are prepared from flat wires instead of round wires.
+The main difference between the two lies in the way the force is presented, as a clock spring revolves around an object's axis, pushing its force onto another object via the outer edge of the spring.
+One of the most common uses for clock springs is to make up stainless steel components in watches, if you were wondering where the name comes from, also torque capacity is reduced in clock springs.
+Particularly in re-winding and counterbalancing systems, clock springs have found many other applications.